 How to cite this article:

 Subin Solomen, Reagan Shakya, Komal Agarwal, Pravin Aaron, Pradeep S. Passive stretching versus active stretching on immediate blood glucose in subjects with type II diabetes mellitus - A pilot study.
-International Journal of Physical Education, Sports and Health.
-2015; 2(1): 146-149.
+Int J Phys Educ Sports Health 2015;2(1):146-149.